Updated 12 March 2019

 This web site is patterned on one I created when I was working at Victoria University.
 That site, featuring the JEOL 733 electron microprobe, is archived here.
 To maintain this site I use Smultron, which is a simple Mac editor.
 The current size of the whole website is about 110 MB.

-The notes provided here are mainly for my benefit.
-I find it easy to update HTML and the information is easy to find.
+The notes provided here are mainly for my interest.
+I find it easy to update HTML and the information looks nice and is easy to find.
 If others can find anything useful here then that is good.
+I do try to update pages to correct mistakes and to refine what I have observed.
+Recently I have been concentrating on mass spectrometry.
+Obviously there are still errors present which I hope to find sometime.

-Occasionally, I do commercial work related to some of the topics written about on this site.
-I sometimes do work for clients in the packaging industry using my skills in microscopy, electronics and mass spectrometry.
+Occasionally, I do commercial work related to some of the topics written about on this site using my skills in microscopy, electronics and mass spectrometry.
 I researched improvements to the lost-wax process for a Chicago manufacturing Jeweller.
 This work has resulted in a provisional US patent.
 I have also developed a simple replacement oscillator for use in plastic film thickness measuring equipment.
+The Dycor mass spectrometer is occasionally used to monitor pilot plants for evolved gases.

 I am still interested in developing, modifying and using scientific instrumentation and I use my electronic, mechanical and optical skills to achieve this.
 I have some skills in product design.
 Most of the instrumentation, featured on this web site, has been developed or modified by me since I retired.